Effectively Unclogging Drains & Clearing Sewer Lines

 1. Put a hair-stopper on your shower drain - If your shower drain keeps getting clogged, you'll need the services of our Knoxville drain cleaning experts again and again.
 If you install a hair-stopper, then you could save yourself the constant hassle of getting your shower drain cleaned again and again.

-4. Don't put the following food items down the garbage disposal - Pasta, rice, celery, eggshells, and coffee grounds should all be thrown away in the garbage as opposed to throwing down your garbage disposal.
-Sure, you can get away with it now and then.
+4. Don't put the following food items down the garbage disposal - Pasta, rice, celery, egg shells, and coffee grounds should all be thrown away in the garbage as opposed to thrown down your garbage disposal.
+Sure, you can get away with it every now and then.
 But if you're constantly putting these food items down your garbage disposal it's just a matter of time until you'll need our Knoxville drain cleaning experts to clear your clog.

 How to Unclog Drains Naturally?